Hamiltonian Dynamics Learning from Point Cloud Observations for Nonholonomic Mobile Robot Control

-For example, Lagrangian \cite{roehrl2020modeling, lutter2019deeplagrangian,gupta2019general,cranmer2020lagrangian,lutter2019deepunderactuated} and Hamiltonian formulations \cite{greydanus2019hamiltonian, bertalan2019learning, chen2019symplectic, finzi2020simplifying, Zhong2020Symplectic, willard2020integrating, duong21hamiltonian} have been used to design neural network models to approximate dynamics of mechanical systems, where the equations of motions are enforced in the neural network architecture.
-Alternatively, the equations of motions can be discretized using variational integrators \cite{MaWe2001} to learn discrete-time Lagrangian and Hamiltonian systems \cite{havens2021forced, Duruisseaux_LieFVIN_L4DC23}.
+For example, Lagrangian \cite{roehrl2020modeling, lutter2019deeplagrangian,gupta2019general,cranmer2020lagrangian,lutter2019deepunderactuated} and Hamiltonian formulations \cite{greydanus2019hamiltonian, bertalan2019learning, chen2019symplectic, finzi2020simplifying, Zhong2020Symplectic, willard2020integrating, duong21hamiltonian, havens2021forced, Duruisseaux_LieFVIN_L4DC23} have been used to design neural network models to approximate dynamics of mechanical systems, where the equations of motions are enforced in the neural network architecture.
 Another approach is to assume known nominal dynamics for the system and only learn residual dynamics, e.g., when system dynamics change due to model uncertainty or disturbances.
 The residual dynamics can be learned online explicitly \cite{mckinnon2021meta, duong2022adaptive, fan2020bayesian, harrison2018control, richards21adaptive, shi2021meta, o2021meta}, allowing adaptation of the controller to dynamics uncertainty, or implicitly by learning controller's parameters \cite{chen2019neural, romero2023MPCC}.
-Many physics-informed dynamics learning approaches, however, assume perfect state estimation for supervised training, and hence, are prone to estimation errors or are reliant on motion capture systems, limiting their applications in the real world.
+Many physics-informed dynamics learning approaches, however, assume perfect state estimation for supervised training, and hence, are prone to estimation errors or are reliant on motion capture systems, limiting their real-world applications.
 Instead, our approach learns the robot dynamics directly from sensor observations, while maintaining a Hamiltonian-based machine learning model for data efficiency, generalization, and control design.